AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 10.3.2 Code MUST NOT make use of the synchronous form of `require` (`require('moduleIdentifier')`).

 10.4.
-The [W3C Content Security Policy] MUST be followed.
+The [W3C Content Security Policy](https://w3c.github.io/webappsec-csp/) MUST be followed.

 10.5.
-ESLint [rules][rules] SHOULD BE followed.
+ESLint [rules](https://github.com/magento/magento-coding-standard/blob/develop/eslint/.eslintrc-magento) SHOULD BE followed.

 10.5.1.
 ECMAScript 5.1 SHOULD be used as a JS standard.